IBM/infra-to-app-with-landing-zone/docs/part1/50-going-further.md

     ![Client-to-site VPN](../images/part-1/50-c2s.png)
 - A [site-to-site VPN](https://cloud.ibm.com/docs/vpc?topic=vpc-using-vpn) to connect the management VPC to another private network.
 The landing zone deployable architecture creates a site-to-site gateway for this purpose.
-- Direct LInk, which extends an organization data center network.
+- Direct Link, which extends an organization data center network.
 For a starting point with more details, see [Connecting application provider to the management VPC](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-management).

 From a compliance perspective, record all interactive operator actions with a bastion solution.
 Operators connect through the bastion, which records all interactive session actions for auditing.
 For more information, see [Running operator actions through a bastion host
 ](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-bastion) in the IBM cloud Framework for Financial Services docs.
 For a tutorial that uses the 3rd-party solution Teleport, see [Setting up a bastion host that uses Teleport](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-connectivity-bastion-tutorial-teleport).